Make-UpWorkClub/StudyNotes/en-US/notes/physics/cegep4/electric induction.md

 Creation of charge:

-1. Touch conductors A and B.
-2. Approach A with charged object.
+1. Approach wire with charged object.
-3. Separate A and B.